NASA-IMPACT/veda-data/README.md

 ### `<stage>/collections/`

-The `ingestion-data/collections/` directory holds json files representing the data for VEDA collection metadata (STAC).
-STAC Collection metadata can be generated from an id, title, description using Pystac.
-See this [veda-docs/contributing notebook example](https://nasa-impact.github.io/veda-docs/notebooks/veda-operations/stac-collection-creation.html) to get started.
+The `ingestion-data/collections/` directory holds JSON files representing the data for VEDA collection metadata (STAC).
+STAC Collection metadata can be generated from an `id`, `title`,  and `description` using PySTAC.
+See [User Guide > Content Curation > Dataset Ingestion > STAC Collection Creation](https://docs.openveda.cloud/user-guide/notebooks/veda-operations/stac-collection-creation.html) to get started.

 Should follow the following format: